 By taking five minutes out of your day, you can save hundreds of dollars throughout the year.

-Car insurance in Canada is a requirement for anyone who wishes to drive a car.
-In each province, car insurance policy requirements vary depending on whether it's a public or private insurance system.
+First and foremost, it's the law.
+Car insurance is a requirement for anyone who wishes to drive a car in Canada.
+Even though it is legally mandated Canada-wide, the coverage requirements for a standard car insurance policy vary provincially and will heavily depend on whether it's a public or private insurance system.

-British Columbia, Saskatchewan, and Manitoba are public insurance systems where you buy car insurance from the government.
-Alberta, Ontario, and Atlantic Canada use private insurance companies vying for your business which is why comparing car insurance quotes online is an effective strategy for lower rates.
-Quebec is a hybrid system – and the cheapest car insurance province – where you buy injury coverage from the government and property damage from your private insurer.
+British Columbia, Saskatchewan, and Manitoba are public insurance markets where you buy auto insurance from the government.
+Alberta, Ontario, and Atlantic Canada have private insurance companies vying for your business, which is why comparing car insurance quotes online is an effective strategy for uncovering lower rates.
+Quebec, on the other hand, is a hybrid system that offers the cheapest car insurance rates.
+There you buy injury coverage from the government and property damage from a private insurer.

 The following coverages are included on every standard auto insurance policy in Canada.
 These are government-mandated coverage standards that every insurer must follow when creating insurance products for Canadian drivers.
 Keep in mind that the majority of Canadians customize their policy beyond the provincial mandatory minimum car insurance coverage requirements.